 Venice is not only one of Italy’s most romantic cities but also considered to be one of the most romantic places in the world.
 After you see the main sights in Saint Mark’s Square, get away from the crowds and wander along the smaller winding canals, stop for a drink in a picturesque square, and visit these 3 Venice islands.
-The most popular place to kiss is under the Bridge of Sighs but taking a hidden Venice gondola ride along the quieter canals may be less crowded and more romantic.
+Enjoy a Venice gondola ride and seranade in the evening or a gondola ride and serenade followed by dinner, traveling along the Grand Canal to quieter side canals that may be less crowded and more romantic.

 - Find a hotel in Venice.